EU AI Act Article 4: What SMBs Need in Place — Enforcement Now Active

-If your employees use AI tools at work and your company has any EU exposure, enforcement of a new compliance obligation begins on August 2, 2026.
-Article 4 of the EU AI Act requires every organization — regardless of size — to ensure sufficient AI literacy among staff who operate or use AI systems.
+If your employees use AI tools at work and your company has any EU exposure, Article 4 of the EU AI Act is already part of your compliance picture.
+The European Commission's public FAQ says the AI literacy obligation has applied since February 2, 2025.

 There is no size exemption.
 A 12-person SaaS company with one customer in Germany is in scope.